Defamation: Sweden

-In Sweden, denigration (ärekränkning) is criminalised by Chapter 5 of the Criminal Code.
+In Sweden, denigration (ärekränkning) is criminalized by Chapter 5 of the Criminal Code.
 Article 1 regulates defamation (förtal) and consists of pointing out someone as a criminal or as "having a reprehensible way of living", or of providing information about them "intended to cause exposure to the disrespect of others".
 The penalty is a fine.
 It is generally not a requirement that the statements are untrue; it is enough if they statements are meant to be vilifying.

 Article 2 regulates gross defamation (grovt förtal) and has a penalty of up to two years in prison or a fine.
 In judging if the crime is gross, the court should consider whether the information, because of its content or the scope of its dissemination, is calculated to produce "serious damage".
 For example, if it can be established that the defendant knowingly conveyed untruths.
 Article 4 makes it a crime to defame a deceased person according to Article 1 or 2.
 Most obviously, the paragraph is meant to make it illegal to defame someone's parents as a way to bypass the law.

-Article 3 regulates other insulting behaviour (förolämpning), not characterised under Article 1 or 2, and is punishable with a fine or, if it is gross, with up to six months of prison or a fine.
+Article 3 regulates other insulting behaviour (förolämpning), not characterized under Article 1 or 2, and is punishable with a fine or, if it is gross, with up to six months of prison or a fine.
 While an act of defamation involves a third person, it is not a requirement for insulting behaviour.

 Under exemptions in the Freedom of the Press Act, Chapter 7, both criminal and civil lawsuits may be brought to court under the laws on denigration.

 Switzerland

-In Switzerland, the crime of wilful defamation is punished with a maximum term of three years in prison, or with a fine of at least thirty days' fine, according to Article 174-2 of the Swiss Criminal Code.
+In Switzerland, the crime of wilful defamation is punished with a maximum term of three years in prison, or with a fine of at least thirty days' worth, according to Article 174-2 of the Swiss Criminal Code.
 There is wilful defamation when the offender knows the falsity of his/her allegations and intentionally looks to ruin the reputation of one's victim (see Articles 174-1 and 174–2).

 On the other hand, defamation is punished only with a maximum monetary penalty of 180 daily penalty units (Article 173–1).
-When it comes to a deceased or absent person, there is a limitation to enforce the law up to 30 years (after the death).
+When it comes to a deceased or absent person, the statute of limitations is 30 years (after the death).

-With the rise of the internet, and also intranets (closed computer networks), defamatory statements may be communicated on webpages or internal memos, without reaching the attention of the courts.
-Such "closet defamation" may be used to conceal other criminal or negligent acts.
+Taiwan

+Civil

+According to the Civil Code of the Republic of China.

+"Part I General Principles", "Chapter II Persons", "Section I Natural Persons":